 The Office of the Registrar is responsible for course scheduling, degree audit and verification, diplomas, transcripts, transfer credit evaluation, and grades.
 The best way to get assistance with any of these areas is to submit a support request through the Help Desk.
 Please include your Pace email address and UID.
-For additional information, visit https://www.pace.edu/registrar.
+For additional information, visit the Registrar website.